jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Rewrote shutdown code
 - Improvement: If the server is still running 60 seconds after a shutdown, it is killed
 - Improvement: Check for enough split points on sampling
-- Improvement: Routed packages with empty tuplestore list are not send to server
+- Improvement: Routed packages with empty tuplestore list are not sent to the server
 - Improvement: All network requests are resubmitted on failure
 - Improvement: Added some delay before failed network requests are resubmitted
 - Improvement: Made Zookeeper configuration simpler